Skyscanner/backpack-android/docs/Snackbar/README.md

         .build()
         .show()
 ```
-It's strongly not recommended to change message or action once the Snackbar has been built.
+It's strongly recommended not to change the message or action after the Snackbar has been built.
+This might result in losing the themed attributes.

 ## Theme Props